While professionals from every industry discover this site, you have a lot in common with them if:

 Carnegie helped me discover the importance of personal leadership and investing in relationships with other professionals — so that we could all move forward together.

 On the nights I wasn’t teaching for Carnegie, I went back to school and earned my doctorate in organizational leadership from Pepperdine University.
 It helped lay the knowledge foundation that supports me today — and also reminded me that a lot of formal leadership development tends to focus mostly on theory.

 As we planned to have a family, I suspected my next career move would be into academia with an eye to bring a lot of practical experience into classes.
 Thinking I’d eventually make that shift, I decided to invest my professional interests in some new projects.
 I was fascinated by the emerging medium of podcasts, but couldn’t find the show I was seeking.
 Coaching for Leaders was born as a small, side project.

 This little side project grew beyond my wildest expectations.
 After 15 years at Carnegie, I left my senior vice president role and now devote all of my professional work to helping leaders create movement through insightful conversations.

-Today, I’m the founder of the Coaching for Leaders Academy, a year-long leadership development cohort.
+Today, I’m the founder of the Coaching for Leaders Academy, an exclusive, intensive leadership development cohort.
 I work personally with an intimate group of managers, executives, and business owners to develop their leadership excellence — and empower each other through global relationship building.

 My wife Bonni is a university dean and brilliant voice in faculty development.
 She joins me regularly on the show to respond to questions from our listeners, leveraging her years of experience as an executive leader and business professor.
 We have two children and live in Orange County, California.

 Like most people, I’ve never had it all figured out.
 I’ve been passed up for promotions, failed at launching my first business, and still fight through an occasional fear of speaking to people.